cyrillegin/dragonfly/README.md

 ### Concepts

 Dragonfly can run using only a single pi.
 It will poll whatever sensors you add and store the data on a local postgres database.
 It can also be used with multiple pis working together sending data to each other.
 A typical setup would be to have a few pis all transmitting data to a centralized server.
-In this configuration, the pis would be called "satalites".
+In this configuration, the pis would be called "satellites".

 ### Dependencies